mau-jac/1T6-F20/wk7/passwords.md

 ### Misconfigured Computers

 Thanks to cloud computing services, it is very easy for someone to setup a publicly accessible computer.
-However, properly securing and maintaining the server times time and/or experience.
+However, properly securing and maintaining the server takes time and/or experience.

 A common source of data leaks come from misconfigured online storage such as Amazon S3 storage.

 <br>

-A few articles with examples of leaked data from Amazon S3 storage: (click to access)
+A few articles with examples of leaked data from Amazon S3 storage: (click on images for access)

 <br>